gkurts/git-training/handouts/0001-02-01-GitBasics-Saving.md

 # Git Basics - Saving and Inspecting

-{todo: cut this section?}
-This section will cover some of the bread and butter commands that anyone using git should know, and will be the most frequently used commands regardless of the workflow you chose to use with git.
+This section will cover some of most basic git commands, ones that that anyone using git should know, and will be the most frequently used commands regardless of the workflow you chose to use with git.

 To demonstrate the usage of these commands, I will be working on a sample project (add url), to help demonstrate how these commands interact with your working environment
-{/todo}

 Commands covered: